 What is the right thing for us and for the child?

 When two women decide to have a child together, many things have to be considered.
 For example: What is right for us?
 What is right for the child?
 These were some of the questions we asked ourselves over the years and now we believed that we had made the right choice – both for us and for our coming child.
 Our considerations especially focussed on two questions:

 Should the donor be someone we know?
 We quickly rejected that option.
 We wanted a child who was ours, and we didn’t want to bring up a child with other people.

-Should we use a Non-anonymous Donor, whom our child would be able to contact later in life?
+Should we use an ID Release Donor, whom our child would be able to contact later in life?
 I wasn’t sure about this because would it mean a third person would become involved?
 After seeing different documentaries about donor children and their desire to learn about their biological origins, we also agreed on that.
 We wanted our child to be able to contact the donor later in life.

 The donor did not have to be a genius or the most physically attractive person in the world

 We wanted to know as much as possible about our donor, so we looked for a sperm donor with an Extended Profile.
 We looked at hundreds of profiles.
 The first thing we decided on was hair and skin colour.
 We wanted a child that looked like both of us.
 We also placed a lot of importance on the donor’s values, characteristics and interests.
 We were not looking for a genius or the most physically attractive donor.
 Instead, we looked for a donor who felt right and who was appealing to us.

 Finally, we narrowed the choice to two donors.
 Both of them had brilliant profiles.
 And the pictures of the children on both profiles looked like children who could have been ours – and that felt fantastic!